Sometimes a place speaks to you. Sometimes it whispers. During a hike in Mt. Rainier it—or rather, a deer—called to me: this is where you belong.

 5. Naches Peak Loop

 Naches Peak Loop is an enjoyable, shorter trail for various fitness levels or if you are unsure about your physical stamina.
 A moderate 3.3-mile loop, it ascends roughly 600 feet of elevation, and likewise, it is often crowded because of its accessibility.
 You begin near Paradise Inn at Tipsoo Lake parking lot and will want to go clockwise for the best views, which even rival the best Grand Canyon hikes.
+It’s definitely one of the easy Mt.
+Rainier hikes if you are up for something relaxing.

 Pair with another trail